 The Wrongful Death Statute in DeKalb County

 State statutes provide a means for family members to file a legal claim when a close relative is killed through homicide.
-People in DeKalb County often think of murder when they hear the term “homicide,” but the word is defined under Ga.
-Code.
-Ann. §51-4-1 to mean “all cases in which the death of a human being results from a crime, from criminal or other negligence, or from property which has been defectively manufactured, whether or not as the result of negligence.”
+People in DeKalb County often think of murder when they hear the term “homicide,” but the word is defined under Official Code of Georgia Annotated §51-4-1 to mean “all cases in which the death of a human being results from a crime, from criminal or other negligence, or from property which has been defectively manufactured, whether or not as the result of negligence.”

 In other words, the death may have been caused by a crime such as murder, or it could have been caused by another person’s negligence or by a defective product.
 In any of these cases, the family may be able to recover under a wrongful death claim.